hanabi/hanabi.github.io/Hat_Guessing.md

 ## Basic Description

-* In most Hanabi
+* In most Hanabi convention frameworks, you clue cards to tell the player to play that card (or discard that card).
+In Hat Guessing, clues have nothing to do with the cards that are "touched" by the clue.
-* When a player gives a clue, they encode actions for all other members of the team within the one clue.
+* When a player gives a clue, they encode actions for all other members of the team within the clue.
 * For example, in a 4-player game:
   * Alice goes first.
   * Bob has blue 1 on slot 1, Cathy has red 1 on slot 1, and Donald has green 1 on slot 1.
-  * Alice wants
+  * So, Alice wants all 3 of her teammates to play slot 1.
+  * From the clue interpretation table below, we see that "play alot 1" is assigned a value of 1.
+  * Alice adds up all of the actions: 1 + 1 + 1 + 1 = 4
+  * Thus, Alice needs to convey "4" to the team, so she clues red to Cathy (color to the newest card on the player two seats away).
+  * Bob comes next and has to figure out which move that Alice has planned for him.
+  * Bob knows that Alice encoded a value of 4.
+  * Bob also can look ahead and see that Cathy will be assigned a value of 1 and Donald will be assigned a value of 1.
+  *

 <br />